 External Ids for HSPA1B Gene

 This intronless gene encodes a 70kDa heat shock protein which is a member of the heat shock protein 70 family.
 In conjuction with other heat shock proteins, this protein stabilizes existing proteins against aggregation and mediates the folding of newly translated proteins in the cytosol and in organelles.
 It is also involved in the ubiquitin-proteasome pathway through interaction with the AU-rich element RNA-binding protein 1.
 The gene is located in the major histocompatibility complex class III region, in a cluster with two closely related genes which encode similar proteins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HSPA1B Gene

 HSPA1B (Heat Shock Protein Family A (Hsp70) Member 1B) is a Protein Coding gene.
-Diseases associated with HSPA1B include Acute Mountain Sickness.
-Among its related pathways are Cellular Senescence and HIF1Alpha Pathway.
+Diseases associated with HSPA1B include Acute Mountain Sickness and Mulibrey Nanism.
+Among its related pathways are Development_Glucocorticoid receptor signaling and Immune System.
 GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.
-An important paralog of this gene is HSPA8.
+An important paralog of this gene is HSPA1A.

 UniProtKB/Swiss-Prot for HSPA1B Gene